ergonode/docs/docs/introduction.md

 ## Partners

-Ergonode is an open-source project, and it can be brought to you only by great community and partners supported by our core team.
-If you want to be on that list please send us an email: contributors@ergonode.com
+Ergonode is an open-source project, and is brought to you by our community and partners supported by Ergonode's core team.
+If you want to help & support this project please send us an email: contributors@ergonode.com

 ## The license